Szlupek/GWP_stock/README.md

-# GWP_stock
+# GPW_stock

 ### TODO: upddating stocks names and python requirements

-#Simple framework for colecting and analysing stock data from Polish GPW.
+# Simple framework for colecting and analysing stock data from Polish GPW.

 - Folder names_data contains files with names of polish stocks.
 - Stock_data.ipynb is a notebook allowing for gathering stock data